scottmk/ti4-reference/snippets/glossary.md

+*[Asteroid field]: A ship cannot move through or into an asteroid field.
+*[asteroid field]: A ship cannot move through or into an asteroid field.
+*[Asteroid fields]: A ship cannot move through or into an asteroid field.
+*[asteroid fields]: A ship cannot move through or into an asteroid field.
 *[Breach]: A breach can be active or inactive.
 Systems that contain active breaches are considered to be adjacent.
 *[breach]: A breach can be active or inactive.
 Systems that contain active breaches are considered to be adjacent.
 *[Breaches]: A breach can be active or inactive.
 Systems that contain active breaches are considered to be adjacent.